Supplements For Insulin Resistance

 Read more about Insulin Resistance 101: Warning Signs, Root Causes, and How to Heal It

-When it comes to improving insulin resistance, diet, exercise, sleep, and stress management are always the foundation.
-However, research shows that certain supplements can provide an extra layer of support by targeting specific nutrient gaps, reducing inflammation, and improving how your body uses insulin.
+When it comes to insulin resistance, diet, exercise, sleep, and stress management are always the foundation.
+However, some supplements have been studied for their potential role in supporting nutrient intake, reducing inflammation, and assisting normal insulin function when used alongside healthy lifestyle habits.

-It’s important to note that supplements are not a “magic pill” or replacement for lifestyle changes.
-Instead, they should be viewed as part of a comprehensive strategy that includes whole-food nutrition, physical activity, and medical guidance.
-When chosen wisely, supplements can make it easier to manage cravings, reduce belly fat, and maintain steady energy levels throughout the day.
+It’s important to note that supplements are not a “magic pill” or a replacement for lifestyle changes.
+Instead, they should be viewed as part of a broader, food-first approach that includes whole-food nutrition, physical activity, and guidance from a healthcare professional.
+A food-first approach remains essential, especially one built around anti-inflammatory whole foods that support metabolic health.
+You can see which staples to prioritize in this anti-inflammatory pantry guide.

 Top 8 Supplements For Insulin Resistance